-"The test of our progress is not whether
+"The test of our

 "Our society is an antonym."
 I know this book shall be read by the educated and generally well-to-do strata of our society.
 It is possible that many of them may not comprehend the real level of illiteracy, poverty and destitution that bulk of our masses reel under.
 Most may not have visited our rural areas or vast settlement colonies in cities where poor people live.
 Our intense research shall open up the window to this truth and the superficial prosperity of the nation that meets the eye masking the harrowing reality of our country.